kubernetes/community/contributors/devel/pull-requests.md

 ## Comment Commands Reference

-Refer to the comment commands [in the commands doc](https://github.com/kubernetes/test-infra/blob/master/prow/commands.md).
+Refer to the comment commands [in the commands doc](https://github.com/kubernetes/test-infra/blob/master/commands.md).

 ## Automation

 We use a variety of automation to manage pull requests.
-This automation is described in detail [in the automatiion doc](automation.md).
+This automation is described in detail [in the automation doc](automation.md).

 ## How the e2e Tests Work